AlainDeLong2k/Text-To-SQL/README.md

 ## Introduction

-Text to SQL is a Streamlit application that allows users to ask questions in English and receive the corresponding SQL commands to query data from a SQLite database.
-The application utilizes Google's Generative AI model to transform natural language questions into SQL statements.
+Gemini App is a Streamlit application that allows users to ask questions in English and generates corresponding SQL commands to retrieve data from a SQLite database.
+The application utilizes Google's Generative AI model to transform natural language questions into SQL commands, executing them to return the results.

 ## Features